-- In the truth table, P and Q represent smaller Boolean expressions. - Since each expression has two possible values, there are four possible combinations of values. - The last column gives the value of P and Q.
+- In the truth table, P and Q represent smaller Boolean expressions. - Since each expression has two possible values, there are four possible combinations of values. - The last column gives the value of P and Q for each combination.

 Boolean Expressions